 More than just the room, the whole hotel feels very cozy, like a cocoon you just want to stay in for the rest of the week.
 I highly recommend dining in the in-house restaurant, where the local chef Mélissa will serve you local products from small producers, in the best French terroir fashion.

-Finally, the central location of the hotel makes it a good pick for starting your Paris explorations, whether you’ll take the trains from the main public transports station in Paris or just go for a walk alongside the Seine river banks, towards Notre-Dame.
+Finally, the central location of the hotel makes it a good pick for starting your Paris explorations, whether you’ll take the trains from the central public transport station in Paris or just go for a walk alongside the Seine river banks, towards Notre-Dame.